Ning-L/30DaysOfPython/notes.md

 #        [1, 2, 3]])

 """
-To create array of ones or zeros
+To create array of ones, zeros or a specified number
 """
 np.ones((3,3),dtype=int,order='C') # order 'C': array will be stored in memory in row-major order, 'F' is column-major order
 # array([[1 1 1]